piermafrost/GEOCLIM5_sulf/README.md

 If the missing value is close from the valid range, there may be no error, simply wrong continental fluxes.

 ###### Shifted grid
-If the formatting of climatic or slope fields is different than the one of area (e.g., flipped latitude axis, or longitude starting at -180° instead of 0°), the code will likely read missing values, and the same errors than previous paragraph will happen.
+If the formatting of climatic or slope fields is different than the one of area (eg, flipped latitude axis, or longitude starting at -180° instead of 0°), the code will likely read missing values, and the same errors than previous paragraph will happen.
 However, it may read regular temperature values out of continents, or null runoff, depending on how the input ascii file handle non-continental points.
 In that case, you will simply have wrong continental weathering fluxes, which may